 The insurance company doesn’t have to know I’m on delivery, right?

 Are you really that willing to take that kind of risk?

-Keep this in mind: If you deny that you were on a delivery, especially if you cover that up, if the insurance company finds out that you were on a delivery you are now at risk of insurance fraud charges.
+Keep this in mind: If you deny that you were on a delivery, especially if you cover that up, and the insurance company finds out that you were on a delivery, you are now at risk of insurance fraud charges.

 How are they going to find out?

 I know it seems that way, however there can be all sorts of indicators.